About CAVERN Check-Ins

 You can also ask someone who you can hear and you can probably heat NetCon to “relay” your check-in for you.
 If you can hear a weak signal/distant station that NetCon does not seem to hear, during a gap you can say “net control, relay…” and, as soon as NetCon gives you the go-ahead, pass on the info you heard.
 (Expert Tip: listen with your radio’s “squelch” off, or very low, to hear weak stations.)

-If you have a question for NetCon, during a check-in, just say “net control, question” and ask it when your turn comes (e.g. “how do I turn my squelch down?”).
+If you have a question during a check-in, just say “net control, question” and ask it when your turn comes (e.g. “how do I turn my squelch down?”).
+If it’s urgent, just say so.
 For more detailed questions, please send Network Control an email.

 How To Relay Check Ins

 Sometimes, people who are clearly audible to you cannot be heard by Network Control.
 In those cases, you can be the “relay” between them and the other people on CAVERN’s network.
 In fact, in a serious emergency, the ability to relay for neighbors can be a potential lifesaver for you or those near you.
-Happily, there’s an easy protocol for relaying signals this way.
-Here’s what it might sound like:
+Happily, there’s an easy protocol for relaying signals.
+Here’s what a very quick, efficient relay can sound like:

 Hannah 1: “NetCon, Relay…”